Llanwern steelworks: History

 Built for Richard Thomas & Baldwins Ltd, the works was originally referred to locally as "The RTB", before being called Spencer Works and later Llanwern under British Steel Corporation.
 The steelworks site is alongside the South Wales Main Line east of Newport, offering excellent rail transport for the works.

 It was the first oxygen-blown integrated steelworks in Britain when it opened in 1962.

 The hot strip mill pioneered the first successful use of a computer for complete mill control.

-The steelworks were built on grassland and wetland that local schoolchildren used to roam through on their way to the sea, and which provided a varied habitat for reptiles, amphibians, insects, mammals and birds.

 Having won an open internal competition in the 1990s with the Ravenscraig steelworks to become British Steel's leading hot strip mill, in the efforts to increase group and site efficiency in 2001 steelmaking ceased at the site with the loss of 1300 jobs.
 With hot steel slab now imported by rail from the sister Port Talbot steelworks, the mothballed "heavy end" of the Llanwern works was resultantly demolished in 2004.

 In January 2009, Corus announced that it was mothballing the hot strip mill, with the loss of over 500 jobs.
 In August 2009 Corus announced that the hot strip mill would resume operations.

 Subsequent problems caused by the eurozone crisis forced the company to once again mothball the hot strip mill commencing 24 November 2011 with plans to re-open during late 2012.
 This stance was released to the press on 2 December 2011.

 Present

-Tata's operations at Llanwern include a hot strip mill, two pickle lines, a cold strip mill and a hot dip galvanising line.
+Tata's operations at Llanwern include one pickle line, a cold strip mill, a hot dip galvanising line and an automotive finishing line (AFL).
 The works rolls 1.5 million tonnes of steel coil per annum for automotive, construction and general engineering applications.